primetech-47/404-error/README.md

 # Responsive 404 Page
-Responsive 404 Page Using HTML CSS & JavaScript Contains CSS animations.
+Responsive 404 Page Using HTML CSS.

-Developed first with the Mobile First methodology, then for desktop.
+Contains CSS animations.

-Compatible with all mobile devices and with a beautiful and pleasant user interface.
+Developed for mobile and desktop.